 A worker who has been dismissed or otherwise disciplined in terms of the registered code of conduct is allowed to appeal directly to the Labour Court.
 Workers in companies with registered codes of conduct are generally no longer permitted to refer dispute of dismissals to the Ministry of Labour, and such, the Labour Court plays a key role in these matters.
 An appeal lies to the Supreme Court, only on questions of law.

-The Act recognises “water” in hydrological cycle that is (a) surface water; and (b) all water which rises naturally on any private land or drains or falls naturally on to any private land, even if it does not visibly join any public stream; and (c) all ground water.
-Consequently three groups emanates namely: private water; public water and underground water.
+The Act recognises "water" in hydrological cycle that is (a) surface water; and (b) all water which rises naturally on any private land or drains or falls naturally on to any private land, even if it does not visibly join any public stream; and (c) all ground water.
+Consequently, three groups emanate, namely, private water, public water, and underground water.
 Private water refers to water which rises naturally on any land and remains on the surface of the land without joining a public stream.
-Public water refers to water found on or below the bed of a public stream, while underground water is all water which is beneath the surface the surface of the ground.
+Public water refers to water found on or below the bed of a public stream, while underground water is all water which is beneath the surface of the ground.

-Outside these two situations, the right to use public water originating from river systems, for any other activity requires authorization through renewable permits.
-The application for a permit maybe lodged at any time with the catchment council. [ ] The permit is valid for twenty years or even a shorter or longer period and may be accompanied by conditions which the council deems fit.
-Before granting an application for a permit relating to water which is being beneficially used by another person, a catchment council shall require the applicant to pay to the person beneficially using the water concerned such compensation as may be agreed by the applicant and such person or failing such agreement, as may be fixed by the catchment council. [ ] Any person aggrieved by the decision of the catchment council can appeal to the Administrative Court.
+Outside these two situations, the right to use public water originated from river systems for any other activity requires authorization through renewable permits.
+The application for a permit may be lodged at any time with the catchment council.
+The permit is valid for twenty years or even a shorter or longer period and may be accompanied by conditions which the council deems fit.
+Before granting an application for a permit relating to water which is being beneficially used by another person, a catchment council shall require the applicant to pay to the person beneficially using the water concerned such compensation as may be agreed by the applicant and such person or failing such agreement, as may be fixed by the catchment council.
+Any person aggrieved by the decision of the catchment council can appeal to the Administrative Court.

 While a person appearing before the Administrative Court may be represented by a legal practitioner, he/she may also appear in person and may also be represented by any other, as long as that person has been appointed in writing by the party with the case before the court.
 The Water Court hence functions to resolve any water related dispute.
 Appeals from the administrative court go to the Supreme Court of Zimbabwe.

-The special court for income tax appeals is presided over by a president of the court, who is either a former judge of the high court or Supreme Court, or is a person qualified to be appointed a judge of the high court or Supreme Court.
+The Special Court for Income Tax Appeals is presided over by a president of the court, who is either a former judge of the High Court or Supreme Court, or is a person qualified to be appointed as a judge of the High Court or Supreme Court.
 The president of the court sits with assessors whose role is purely advisory, with the decision of the court lying exclusively with the presiding judge.

 The parties may call witnesses and lead such evidence, as they may deem relevant before the Supreme Court makes its decision.
 Special leave (permission) is required if the appeal is based on facts of a mixture of law and facts.

 For the sake of completeness, mention should be made of the fiscal appeal court, another specialist tax court.
-This court hears appeals from decision of the commissioner of taxes in relation to value added tax and form decisions of the director of customs and excise in terms of the customs and excise act (chapter 23: 02).
-Thus the special court for income tax appeals hears appeals in respect of income tax issues only, while the fiscal appeals court hears appeals in respect of sales tax and customs duty only.
+This court hears appeals from decision of the commissioner of taxes in relation to value added tax and forms decisions of the director of customs and excises in terms of the customs and excise act (chapter 23: 02).
+Thus, the Special Court for Income Tax Appeals hears appeals in respect of income tax issues only, while the fiscal appeals court hears appeals in respect of sales tax and customs duty only.

 The main reason for the existence of these customary law courts is to provide a justice system to ordinary people in rural areas which is consistent with African custom and values.
 It is realized that most ordinary Zimbabwean regulate their lives in accordance with customary law to the extent that the legal ideas and institutions inherited from the system has preserved the authority of traditional leaders to adjudicate in civil disputes by customary law.